Gokarna Tourism - An Small Town On Arabian Sea

 Gokarna via Road: If you are from Karnataka, you can opt for overnight buses linking from Bangalore, Mangalore, Udupi.
 There are also several bus services operating from Goa to Gokarna.
 One can catch straight buses to Gokarna from Mysore, Hyderabad, Panjim, Hubli, and Kochi.
 The drive to Gokarna is exceptionally scenic, and if you wish to drive, then you can also hire a personal cab or car from these cities to drive down directly to Gokarna.
 The town is about 59 kilometres from Karwar, 238 kilometres from Mangalore and 483 kilometres from Bengaluru.

 Gokarna via Train: Gokarna has its own a railway station which is Gokarna Road, that is around 8 kilometres from the main town, but only a few trains go through it.
 Only the Matsyagandha express goes via Gokarna Road.
-Another close-by railway station to Gokarna is Kumta which is 31 kilometres from Gokarna and Ankola which is 20 kilometres from Gokarna.
+Another close-by railway station to Gokarna is Kumta which is 31 kilometres and nearest railway station to Gokarna is Ankola located at a distance of about 20 kilometers which is well connected to major Indian cities and nearby areas.

 Gokarna via Flight: Gokarna does not have an airport of its own.
 Hence, there is no airport to reach Gokarna directly.
 Due to Goa's proximity and accessibility, one can opt to fly down to Dabolim International Airport in Goa and hire a taxi to Gokarna.
 The distance from Dabolim airport in Goa to Gokarna is 157 kilometres.
 You can also reach Gokarna from Mangalore by air around 235 kilometres away from the Gokarna town or from Hubli airport, which is 147 kilometres from Gokarna.